rxdazn/origin-markets-test/DESIGN_DOC.md

       The value for `lei` in README.md has a length of 20 but I increased the max limit if ever some of the input test values were a bit longer.

-      Assuming this is the ID field for `Bond` instances and no duplicate values should be allowed to be written to the DB.

     legal_name = models.CharField(max_length=100)

       Assuming this is also a mandatory value, therefore if the name can't be